Eben113/Deep_learning/RNN with numpy/README.md

-This folder contains all the code folders that have to do with my implementing RNNs with only numpy, and using it to perform tasks like sentiment prediction and fill in the blank
+This folder contains all the code folders that have to do with my implementing RNNs with only numpy, and using it to perform tasks like sentiment prediction on IMDB reviews(imdb) and fill in the blank(fitb).